denten-books/plain-text/5-chapter.md

 universities.
 Our time spent on interpreting a literature of another makes up for a small fraction of the time spent on understanding the literature of self.

-Reading is reading self.

 ### 5.5 Home (A Case Study)

 Personal computer.

 What is the concept of self in Unix?

-The domestic space has always been, in some sense, an archival domain.
-The book shelf, the pantry, the wall, and the mantle: these are the locations where the family imposes private order, organizes its material life, and into which it secretes its memories, preserving and curating artifacts from its own pest.
-In a chapter on immigrant domestic interiors, for example, Svetlana Boym writes about these typically Soviet curio cabinets, which present "once a fragmentary biography of the inhabitant and a display of collective memory" [@boym_future_2002, 334].
-"If there had been such a thing as Soviet cultural unconscious," she writes in *Common Spaces*, it would have been structured like a communal apartment" [@boym_common_1995, 1610].
-Similarly, in "Life at Home in the Twenty-First Century," a ground-breaking "ethnoarcheology" of contemporary American domestic space, a team of anthropologists (and a photographer) document, describe, and interpret the "domestic material worlds" of 32 Los Angeles families

-41 year old father.

-> Here is our life on the refrigerator and all the collection of photos and
-> magnets.
-And you know what? we go up to these pictures and the time and sort
-> of remark about who people are wand where we were and what we were doing and
-> how old people were [@arnold_life_2012, 51].

-"Assemblages of objects that families purposefully accumulate and arrange in them preserve and legitimize personal histories" [@arnold_life_2012, 161].

 Home, and home.